 The train sequence in 505 was immense; there were so many details to work out.

 The jail in 508 was an ordeal, it was a stinky closed jail downtown that we had to de-stink and ventilate.

-The Madrigal Warehouse in 504 was a big deal, because we were shooting in a giant working food distributer.
+The Madrigal Warehouse in 504 was a big deal because we were shooting in a giant working food distributor.

 What are the main things you look for in a location, things that have to be there in order for you to hire the location?